-For all Level 1 and Level 2 trainees, there are 11 generic paediatric Learning Outcomes for each level.
-At Level 3, there are a further 11 generic paediatric Learning Outcomes for all trainees and several additional Learning Outcomes in either General Paediatrics or the sub-specialty to which the trainee has been appointed.
+For core trainees (ST1 - 4), there are 11 generic paediatric Learning Outcomes.
+For specialty training (ST5 - 7), there are a further 11 generic paediatric Learning Outcomes and several additional Learning Outcomes in either General Paediatrics or the sub-specialty to which the trainee has been appointed.